ghi-electronics/Docs/software/tinyclr/porting/intro.md

 ---
 ![TinyCLR Logo](../images/tinyclr-logo-noborder.jpg)

 TinyCLR OS can be ported to new devices.
 We provide the precompiled .NET interpreter and runtime for several architectures.
-Currently Cortex M3, Cortex M4, ARM7, and ARM9 are supported.
+Currently Cortex M3, Cortex M4, Cortex M7, ARM7, and ARM9 are supported.
 To get started we'll build the FEZCLR firmware that the FEZ uses.

 1. Clone the [ports repo](https://github.com/ghi-electronics/TinyCLR-Ports) to your computer.
+Make sure to clone the master branch so you're using the latest stable version.
 If you're new to git or haven't even heard of it, take a look at the [Git Book](https://git-scm.com/book/en/v2) to learn more about it.
 2. Download and install [GCC](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 The latest version we have tested is `7-2017-q4-major`.
 3. Download and extract the contents of [CMSIS](https://github.com/ARM-software/CMSIS_5/releases/download/5.2.0/ARM.CMSIS.5.2.0.pack) into the CMSIS folder of the cloned repo.
 While the file extension is `*.pack`, it's actually a zip that you can extract once you rename it to `*.zip`.
 4. Download and extract the latest [TinyCLR OS Core Library](https://github.com/ghi-electronics/TinyCLR-Ports/releases) into the Core folder of the cloned repo.
+Make sure to download the version corresponding to the version of the source code that you're trying to build.
+If you're building the master branch, then you want to use the very latest released version.
 5. Open a command prompt, change the directory to the cloned repo, and then execute `build.bat FEZCLR`.

 The compiled firmware can then be found in the repo directory under `build\release\FEZCLR`.
 The build system automatically produces firmware images in hex format (.hex), a raw binary (.bin), and either a binary meant to be loaded by our [GHI Bootloader](../../tinyclr/loaders/ghi-bootloader.md) with its U command (.glb) or a binary meant to be loaded by the same bootloader with the X command (.ghi).
 For the FEZCLR firmware we built, flash the `FEZCLR Firmware.glb` to your FEZ following the instructions on the [bootloader](../../tinyclr/loaders/ghi-bootloader.md) page.
 When you restart it, it should be running TinyCLR OS and you can deploy to it from Visual Studio.